willstruggle/kodo-python/RASPBERRY_GUIDE.rst

     virtual memory exhausted: Cannot allocate memory

-The build step takes about 30 minutes on RPi 2 and several hours on RPi 1.
+The build step takes about 30 minutes on RPi 2 and 3 (but it could be a few hours on RPi 1).

 .. image:: https://imgs.xkcd.com/comics/compiling.png
     :target: https://xkcd.com/303/